gingerbeardman/prima-i18n/README.md

 # prima-i18n
-English localisation for [prima](https://soft.macfeeling.com/prima.html) app
+English localisation for the [prima](https://soft.macfeeling.com/prima.html) app by MacFeeling Software (Junichi Wataya).

 This allows printing from macOS to the CASIO MEP-U10 label printer (called Memopri in Japan; Labemo in ROW).